 A number of results are worth noting.
 First, and consistent with our analysis of discrepancies in bilateral DI statistics, E.U. tax havens tend to under-estimate the activities of affiliates of U.S. multinationals.
 For instance, Ireland reports that Irish affiliates of U.S. multinationals had turnover of \$246 billion in 2015 (col. 5), while the United States reports a turnover of \$368 billion (col. 6).
-In contrast to direct investment statistics, FATS are compiled according to the ultimate controlling institution concept.27 That is, affiliates of foreign multinationals are classified according to the location of the ultimate parent (not the immediate counterpart as in DI statistics), so differences in the treatment of intermediate holding companies are unlikely to explain the gap (since these intermediaries are "looked through" for the purpose of the FATS).
+In contrast to direct investment statistics, FATS are compiled according to the ultimate controlling institution concept, defined as follows: the "ultimate controlling institutional unit of a foreign affiliate shall mean the institutional unit, proceeding up a foreign affiliate's chain of control, which is not controlled by another institutional unit."
+(Eurostat, 2012, p.
+18).
+That is, affiliates of foreign multinationals are classified according to the location of the ultimate parent (not the immediate counterpart as in DI statistics), so differences in the treatment of intermediate holding companies are unlikely to explain the gap (since these intermediaries are "looked through" for the purpose of the FATS).
 There is a similarly large gap for U.S. affiliates in Belgium, Luxembourg, and the Netherlands.